spacetelescope/slitlessutils/docs/calib.rst

 Flat Field
 ----------

 The flat-field corrects for differences in the pixel-to-pixel sensitivity, and is derived by observing a suitably flat illumination pattern.
 Importantly, this correction is wavelength-dependent, but the wavelength covered by a WFSS image pixel will depend on the *undispersed position* :math:`(x_0,y_0)`.
-Therefore, the WFSS images are not flat-fielded by the calibration pipelines, and so it must be accounted for in the extraction/simulation processes.  ``Slitlessutils`` implements the wavelength-dependent flat field as a polynomial in wavelength:
+Therefore, the WFSS images are not flat-fielded but the calibration pipelines, and so it must be accounted for in the extraction/simulation processes.  ``Slitlessutils`` implements the wavelength-dependent flat field as a polynomial in wavelength:

 .. math::
 	F_{x,y}(\lambda) = \sum_{k=0} F_{x,y}\,w(\lambda)^k